 MaxPass costs $15.00 as I publish this, per person.
 It is worth it on busy crowd days or if your time is limited.
 I do not think you would need it if you had many days to visit and it was a low crowd day.
 I highly suggest you download the Disneyland App on all devices in your party.
 There were times where mine didn’t work and I was happy to have my husbands to use as a back up.

-We did all the before trip planning and we were ready to go!
-To say we were excited for our first visit to Disneyland would be an understatement.
+I was so happy we did most of our planning before we arrived at the park.
 Disney vacations hold special memories for us and we couldn’t wait to see what the parks had in store for us.

-The planning tips for Disneyland helped my family make the best of our limited time in the parks.
+Using our Disneyland trip tips helped my family make the best of our limited time in the parks.
 I am so happy I planned ahead of time and was able to enjoy and create new memories at Disneyland.